SoftwareAG/c8y-releasenotes/content/release-10-17-0/applications-10-17-0.md

 <tr>
 <td>Web SDK</td>
-<td>A toggle has been added to the plugin installation dialog, which allows to filter the plugin versions for only the latest versions or all versions.</td>
+<td>A toggle has been added to the plugin installation dialog, which allows to filter the plugin versions for only the latest version or all versions.</td>

 <td>MTM-50901</td>
 <td>10.17.0.2</td>
 </tr>